Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Introduction

 Neuroscientists have some understanding of how task demands affect both early single neuron responses \citep{olshausen_emergence_1996, yamins_performance-optimized_2014,ocko_emergence_2018, mcintosh_deep_2016} and population level measures such as dimensionality \citep{gao_theory_2017, stringer_high-dimensional_2019}.
 However, there is little understanding of neural population structure in higher brain areas.
 As an example, we do not even understand why many different bespoke cellular responses exist for physical space, such as grid cells \citep{hafting_microstructure_2005}, object-vector cells \citep{hoydal_object-vector_2019}, border vector cells \citep{solstad_representation_2008, lever_boundary_2009}, band cells \citep{krupic_neural_2012}, or many other cells \citep{okeefe_hippocampus_1971, gauthier_dedicated_2018, sarel_vectorial_2017, deshmukh_influence_2013}.
 Each cell has a well defined, specific cellular response pattern to space, objects, \textit{or} borders, as opposed to a mixed response to space, objects, \textit{and} borders.
 Similarly, we don't understand why neurons in inferior temporal cortex are aligned to axes of data generative factors \citep{chang_code_2017, bao_map_2020, higgins_unsupervised_2021}, why visual cortical neurons are de-correlated \citep{ecker_decorrelated_2010}, why neurons in parietal cortex are selective only for specific tasks \citep{lee_task_2022}, why prefrontal neurons are apparently mixed-selective \citep{rigotti_importance_2013}, and why grid cells sometimes warp towards rewarded locations \citep{boccara_entorhinal_2019} and sometimes don't \citep{butler_remembered_2019}.
 In essence, why are some neural representations entangled and others not?

-Machine learning has long endeavoured to build models that disentangle factors of variation \citep{hinton_transforming_2011, higgins_beta-vae_2017, locatello_challenging_2019}.
-Such disentangled factors can facilitate compositional generalisation and reasoning \citep{higgins_scan_2018,higgins_darla_2017, whittington_constellation_2021}, as well as lead to more interpretable outcomes in which individual neurons represent meaningful quantities.
-Unfortunately, building models that disentangle is challenging \citep{locatello_challenging_2019}, with disentangling often coming at the cost of accurately modelling the data itself.
+Machine learning has long endeavoured to build models that disentangle factors of variation \citep{hinton_transforming_2011, higgins_beta-vae_2017, locatello_challenging_2019, bengio_representation_2012}. {\revision We define disentanglement as single neurons responding to single factors of variation (see Appendix \ref{Appendix:definitions} for further details).} Such disentangled factors can facilitate compositional generalisation and reasoning \citep{higgins_scan_2018,higgins_darla_2017, whittington_constellation_2021} {\revision (though some work has challenged the idea that disentangled representations generalise better \citep{schott_visual_2022}}, as well as lead to more interpretable outcomes in which individual neurons represent meaningful quantities.
+Unfortunately, building models that disentangle is challenging \citep{locatello_challenging_2019}.

-In this work we 1) prove simple biological constraints of \textbf{nonnegativity} and \textbf{minimising activity energy} lead to factorised representations in linear networks; 2) empirically show these constraints lead to disentangled representations in both linear and non-linear networks; 3) obtain competitive disentangling scores on a standard disentangling benchmark; 4) provide an understanding why neurons in the brain are characterised into specific cell types due to these same biological constraints; 5) empirically show these constraints lead to specific cell types; 6) suggest when and why neurons in the brain exhibit disentangling versus mixed-selectivity.
+In this work we 1) prove simple biological constraints of \textbf{nonnegativity} and \textbf{minimising activity energy} lead to factorised representations in linear networks; 2) empirically show these constraints lead to disentangled representations in both linear and nonlinear networks; 3) obtain competitive disentanglement scores on a standard disentanglement benchmark; 4) provide an understanding why neurons in the brain are characterised into specific cell types due to these same biological constraints; 5) empirically show these constraints lead to specific cell types; 6) suggest when and why neurons in the brain exhibit disentanglement versus mixed-selectivity.